 Renovation of the permanent collection of European art

 Last but not least, the permanent collection of contemporary art by European artists on display in the museum (in rooms 2, 3 and 4 on the top floor) is also to be renovated.
-From June, we will have new works by leading artists that will help complete the artistic landscape of the historic avant-garde in Europe.

 The Ralli Museum in Marbella, 20 years fulfilling a dream: to bring the collection of Latin American and European contemporary art to as many people as possible.
 Thank you for being part of it.

 For more information on how and when the Ralli Museum in Marbella and the Ralli Collection came about.